baulk/baulk/ReadMe.md

 A minimalist Windows package manager, installation-free, without modifying system environment variables, easy to use, can be integrated with Windows Terminal, can be added to the right-click menu...

-## Baulk 4.0 Event
+## Baulk 4.0 News

-We plan to release baulk 4.0 version on April 1, 2022.
-This version adds a vfs mechanism to avoid mixing program data and installed packages when installing packages.
+Baulk 4.0 adds a vfs mechanism to avoid mixing program data and installed packages when installing packages.
 It also adds the following features:

 - Better **VFS** design
 - More C++20/23 experience